Zhang Enhua

 Zhang Enhua (张恩华 (張恩華, Zhāng Ēnhuá); 28 April 1973 – 29 April 2021) was a Chinese professional football player and coach.

-As a player, he was a defender from 1994 to 2006 and represented Dalian Wanda FC, Grimsby Town, Tianjin Teda and South China while internationally he was a participant at the 2002 FIFA World Cup.
+As a player, he was a defender from 1994 to 2006 and represented Dalian Wanda, Grimsby Town, Tianjin Teda and South China while internationally he was a participant at the 2002 FIFA World Cup.

 Club career

 Dalian Wanda

-Zhang Enhua began his professional football career when he joined his local native Chinese football team Dalian Wanda FC at the beginning of the 1994 league season.
+Zhang Enhua began his professional football career when he joined his local native Chinese football team Dalian Wanda at the beginning of the 1994 league season.
 At the club, he would gradually establish himself in defence and help it win the league title.
 With Dalian he would establish himself as an integral member of their defence the following season, however they were unable to retain the league title and came third within the league.
 Nevertheless, the following season would see Zhang Enhua help Dalian stamp their dominance within the league and for the next three seasons they would win consecutive league titles.